 Stephanie Nelson |

-The Krazy Coupon Lady is an independent service supported by advertising.
-Most of the offers appearing on our site are from companies from which we receive compensation.
-We may receive a small payment from an affiliate if you click a link to purchase a product.
-Sometimes a post is sponsored by the maker of the product, and we receive a fee for the post.
+The Krazy Coupon Lady is an ad-supported service.
+Many offers on our site contain affiliate links, and we may earn a small commission if you make a purchase using them.
+Some posts are sponsored by the maker of the product, and we receive a fee for the post.
 Learn More.

 You want your kids outside experiencing nature just like you did as a kid.
 I’m the same way.

 Visiting National Parks is one of the best ways to give kids a good dose of the outdoors, and while it’s not as expensive as Disneyland, it’s also not free.
-While every park has their own “fee schedule,” admission typically costs between $5 and $35 per vehicle.
+Today, every park has their own “fee schedule,” admission typically costs between $5 and $35 per vehicle.

 Want to stretch your vacation dollars as far as they’ll go in the National Parks?
 Here’s what you need to know: